duguimaraes/power-bi-analytics-portfolio/README.md

 * Compliance and non-compliance analysis by inspection item
 * Monitoring of driver and vehicle safety conditions
 * Identification of recurring deviations to support preventive actions

 ---

+### 🔹 Cotton Production Relationship Control

+**Objective:**
+To integrate fields from different systems in order to facilitate the association of exported cotton rolls and bales.

+**Key Insights:**

+* Production traceability
+* Consistency between systems
+* To bring together diverse information in one place

+---